AdithyaKumar-07/AdithyaKumar-07/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on building an Appling that provides Direct Market Access to Farmers and Customers integrated with AI
+- 🔭 I’m currently working on building an Application that provides Direct Market Access to Farmers and Customers integrated with AI

 - 🌱 I’m currently learning APP DEVELOPMENT
 <!--